aaronparker/fslogix/docs/REDIRECTIONS.md

----
-title: "FSLogix Profile Containers Redirections"
+# FSLogix Profile Containers Redirections"
-keywords: fslogix
-tags: [containers, redirections]
-sidebar: home_sidebar
-permalink: redirections.html
-summary: Implementing redirections.xml for FSLogix Profile Containers.
----

 A list of folder redirections for use with FSLogix Profile Containers and a method for generating the list in the expected XML format.
 See [Controlling the Content of the Profile Container](https://docs.fslogix.com/display/20170529/Controlling+the+Content+of+the+Profile+Container) for more details.

 The list of redirections (`Redirections.csv`) is hosted here in CSV format so that it can be [rendered in a table when viewed on GitHub](https://help.github.com/en/articles/rendering-csv-and-tsv-data) and to simplify adding to or updating the list.